 - Australian citizen or permanent resident

-- Have positive attitude towards school
+- Positive attitude towards school and high attendance rates

 Applicants will be notified of the outcome via email.
 If successful, the scholarship recipient’s school principal will also receive notification directly.